 The MGA program is a two-year professional degree that prepares students for skilled, effective leadership and careers in government, nongovernmental and civil society organizations, and the private sector.

-Students choose from three concentrations: International Peace Studies, Sustainable Development, or Global Affairs with opportunities to focus on a particular area of interest—including global health, human rights, international law, migration/refugees, democratic politics, global religion, or another critical issue or global challenge.
+Students choose from three concentrations: International Peace Studies, Sustainable Development, or Governance and Policy with opportunities to focus on a particular area of interest—including global health, human rights, international law, migration/refugees, democratic politics, global religion, or another critical issue or global challenge.

 By offering concentrations instead of separate global affairs degrees, the Master of Global Affairs program allows students in different areas of study to take classes together and connect perspectives from across their chosen disciplines.